 There is no question that Arizona Republican party chairman Jonathan Lines needs to be replaced.
 His failure to effectively lead the state GOP was clearly evidenced as the returns came in following the November 6 General Election.
 Lines, the hand-picked successor to slickster Robert Graham, appallingly fell down on the job which he was ill-equipped to hold.
-Couple his obvious inadequacies with the fact that Yuma resident Lines lives about 3 hours away from the office he’s supposed to be running In Phoenix and the recipe for disaster is exceedingly clear.
+Couple his obvious inadequacies with the fact that Yuma resident Lines lives nearly 2 hours away from the office he’s supposed to be running in Phoenix and the recipe for disaster is exceedingly clear.
 This is an example of Lines’ deceptive work which resulted in Dems taking both LD 28 House seats.

 Kelli Ward’s announcement answers the long held hope of the GOP grassroots party activists, as she declares, “It’s time to unite the Arizona Republican Party to win big in 2020.”

 The red state of Arizona is now veering purple having lost a U.S. Senate seat, Secretary of State, Superintendent of Public Instruction, and one of the two seats on the utility rate-setting Corporation Commission.
 Greg Stanton, the leftwing former mayor of Phoenix won in Congressional District 9.
 Dems now hold five of Arizona’s nine CD seats.

 Republicans Paul Gosar (CD-4), Andy Biggs (CD-5), David Schweikert (CD-6), and Debbie Lesko (CD-8) are currently the minority in the delegation.